fduckart/uh-casdemo/README.md

 ##### Build Tool (Optional)
 Download and install maven (version 3.2.1+).

-Be sure to set up a M2_REPO environment variable.

 ##### Source Repository
 The files for the project are kept here: